Alexhb61/Matrix_Algorithms/linear_equations/sparse_eigenmethods.md

   initialize z to be empty
   for j in 1 to p:
     z_j = (row i up to column i-1(A)) * product
-    product = A * product
-  y = Vandermonde_multiply(entrywise_inverse(x), z)
-  return 1_n - (A_ii) * entrywise_inverse(x) - y
+    product = A * product //truncating the matrix might speed things up but doesn't effect asymptotic runtime. y = Vandermonde_multiply(entrywise_inverse(x), z) //IF chosen correctly, this is a fourier transform but will need padding with a lot of zeros. return 1_n - (A_ii) * entrywise_inverse(x) - y
 ```
 ### Analysis
 Work is O(nlogn + nlogn + n^2logn +  + psn^2) for the four layers of heavy logic.
-Note that I as of writing don't know how to bound the p term.
 Clearly as p -> infinity, the inverse formula holds.
-Furthermore, if we need p terms for convergence,
+Furthermore, if we need only need b bits of precision,
+then roughly the (b+1)th term should be dropable with no loss of accuracy.
+(And we can drop all those following
+## Analysis:
+In total work should be bounded by O(sn^2(log(n) + log(K(A)) + log(K(p(A'))) ) ).
+#### Counterexample Warning:
+If either condition number is exponential in n ( and thus not a speedup over cubic methods),
-we will need p bits of precision in order for the lower order terms to be relevant.
+you will need polynomial in n bits of precision for any standard solution.
-This relation is likely sufficient to show that if we only need bKQ bits of precision,
-then we can easily truncate the sum to 2bKQ terms without loss of accuracy.

 # Eigenvector Problem:
 ## Reduction 1: